aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/120_application_on_boarding/010_namespace/010-enable-namespace.md

 :::

-To view the LimitRange set for the ui namespace in the spoke-staging cluster.
+To view the LimitRange set for the ui namespace in the hub-cluster.

 ```bash
 kubectl get limitrange  -n ui --context hub-cluster -o yaml